rtm516/GeyserMC-wiki/Floodgate.md

 ## Known Issues/Caveats

 ### Skins
-Due to how Minecraft: Java Edition handles skins, all Bedrock players will appear as Steve or Alex to other Java players.
+Due to how Minecraft: Java Edition handles skins, Bedrock players from some platforms will appear as Steve or Alex to other Java players.

 ### Access token can not be null or empty
 This may be because you forgot to set the auth-type in the config to `floodgate`.
 If that isn't it, check to make sure your config contains the line `floodgate-key-file: public-key.pem`.
 If not, just copy that in directly.